Variational and linearly-implicit integrators, with applications: Appendix

 exists and is finite.
 Denote by $x(t)$, $y(t)$ the solution to

 with the same initial conditions $x_0,\dot{x}_0,y_0,\dot{y}_0$, then as $\omega\rightarrow\infty$,

-\end{Lemma} \begin{proof} We employ the multiscale averaging theory studied in \cite{FLAVOR10} to demonstrate the convergence.
-Here the constrained manifold is a submanifold with any $x$ and $y$ satisfying $g(y)=0$. $x^\omega$ is a slow variable and its evolution corresponds to the constrained dynamics. $y^\omega$ is a fast variable corresponding to a fluctuating deviation from the constrained manifold at a characteristic timescale of $\mathcal{O}(1/\omega)$, and it lies in the normal bundle of the constrained manifold.
+\end{Lemma} \begin{proof} We employ the multiscale averaging framework described in \cite{FLAVOR10} to demonstrate the convergence.
+Here $x^\omega$ is a slow variable and its evolution corresponds to the constrained dynamics. $y^\omega$ is a fast variable corresponding to a fluctuating deviation from the constraint manifold at a characteristic timescale of $\mathcal{O}(1/\omega)$, and it lies in the normal bundle of the constraint manifold.

-First, consider the case in which $g(\cdot)$ is a linear function $g(y)=C y^T$ (the affine case can be similarly treated by shifting $y$).
-The dynamics of $y$ is governed by
+First, consider the linear constraint case in which $g(y)=C y^T$ for some non-singular $C$ (the affine case can be similarly treated by shifting $y$). $y$ dynamics is governed by

 This is a forced harmonic oscillator, and its solution can be written as: